 One thing the PartyBox 300 does not lack in, is features.
 This all-in-one speaker system has everything you need for just about any party you want to throw.
 Whether it’s a karaoke session, DJ, or even a live musician, the PartyBox 300 has the features and capability to bring the noise.

 The coolest feature on the PartyBox 300 has to be the lights.
 There are three modes, meter, pulse, and party mode.
-Each one creating a different ambiance or experience.
+Each one creates a different ambiance or experience.
 There is an LED around each woofer and then four strobes around the speakers.
-One of the speaker grille lights is attached to the volume control so when you adjust the level, the LED turns at the same time.
-A really cool feature and allows you to see the exact volume control from across the room.
+One of the speaker grille lights is attached to the volume control, so when you adjust the level, the LED turns simultaneously.
+A cool feature and allows you to see the exact volume control from across the room.

-When it comes to power, you have three options 12V DC from your car, normal socket power, or the built-in 18-hour battery.
+When it comes to power, you have three options 12V DC from your car, standard socket power, or the built-in 18-hour battery.
 The car charger is a perfect touch, especially for tailgating, because you don’t have to worry about conserving the battery by running the speaker at lower volumes.
 You can now crank the PartyBox 300 and plug it in when needed.
-Lights, Bluetooth, and speaker volume all have an effect on the battery life, so make sure to read the user manual for the best recommendations.
+Lights, Bluetooth, and speaker volume all affect the battery life, so make sure to read the user manual for the best recommendations.

 Lastly, as with most party speakers, the PartyBox 300 allows you to pair one other PartyBox 300 wirelessly or an unlimited amount of speakers via the RCA output.
 Using an RCA cable might be a better option than going wireless in terms of sound quality.

 JBL PartyBox 300 Inputs, Outputs & Controls

 One thing the JBL PartyBox 300 has, which most party speakers don’t, is ¼-inch inputs.
 There is one for a microphone and one for an instrument such as a guitar.
 Each ¼-inch input has its own dedicated volume control, so you can adjust the levels to get the perfect mix.